 Individual factors, such as the amount of time a person has been addicted and the state of their health, will affect how long it takes for heroin addiction treatment.
 It can take up to three months to complete the first steps of recovery: heroin detox, medication management and counseling.
 In-house treatment allows medical care professionals to modify the care plan and adjust medications as needed.

-Aftercare is a vital part of addiction treatment that reinforces the gains made through medication and counseling.
+Aftercare is a vital part of treatment for heroin addiction that reinforces the gains made through medication and counseling.
 After a residential stay, ongoing outpatient treatment gives recovered individuals many useful strategies for handling stress and dealing with life.
 Cognitive behavioral therapy helps those recovering from addiction learn the skills needed to manage life without the use of drugs.
 Recovery is a lifelong process, and 12-step programs and counseling can continue to give support on the journey.

 Treatment for heroin addiction may include numerous aspects of care.
 Therapists can select from a range of therapies based on the unique needs of the person.
 Some of the most common treatments include:

-Cognitive Behavioral Therapy: CBT is a therapy process that teaches a person how to spot the way their emotions and thought processes play a role in their use.
+- Cognitive Behavioral Therapy: CBT is a therapy process that teaches a person how to spot the way their emotions and thought processes play a role in their use.
 The goal is to teach them to notice when this occurs so they can change their thoughts to lead to better outcomes.

-12-Step Programs: Many patients with heroin addiction can follow a 12-step program, a process of uncovering the cause of addiction and then making significant changes in their lives to overcome those risks going forward.
+- 12-Step Programs: Many patients with heroin addiction can follow a 12-step program, a process of uncovering the cause of addiction and then making significant changes in their lives to overcome those risks going forward.

-Motivational Enhancement Therapy: Designed to provide an opportunity to teach people how to make better decisions for themselves, motivational enhancement therapy helps to reinforce those good decisions.
+- Motivational Enhancement Therapy: Designed to provide an opportunity to teach people how to make better decisions for themselves, motivational enhancement therapy helps to reinforce those good decisions.

-Contingency Management: This type of therapy is very common in heroin treatment.
+- Contingency Management: This type of therapy is very common in heroin treatment.
 It involves the use of stimulus control, and, when good results occur, positive reinforcement is used.
 The goal is to change behavior on a deeper level.

-Medical Treatment for Heroin Addiction
+What Is Medical Treatment for Heroin Addiction?

 During Detox